iAndyHD3/WSLiveEditor/README.md

 # What is this?

-WSLiveEditor is a helpful tool for quick testing levels that are generated programtically by a tool, by opening a Websocket Server it allows to remove old objects and add new ones without needing to re-open the editor or restart the game.
+WSLiveEditor is a helpful tool for quick testing levels that are generated programmatically by a tool, by opening a Websocket Server it allows to remove old objects and add new ones without needing to re-open the editor or restart the game.

 Up on entering the editor, a sebsocket server will be opened on `127.0.0.1:1313`